openhab/openhab-docs/developers/ide/eclipse.md

 1. Save and click "Resolve": a window with the list of resolved bundles will be shown.
     Click `Finish` and save the file.

-Now the IDE is ready to start openHAB with a minimum set of the openHAB core bindings, PaperUI and the selected binding you want to run/debug.
+Now the IDE is ready to start openHAB with a minimum set of the openHAB core bindings, UIs and the selected binding you want to run/debug.

 1. Start openHAB from the IDE clicking "Run OSGi" or "Debug OSGi" (upper right of the `app.bndrun` window).
    You can check openHAB is running going with your browser to: http://localhost:8080/paperui/ (the last `/` is important!)
-1. Check the chosen binding is active in `PaperUI > Configuration > Bindings`
+1. Check the chosen binding is active in `Paper UI > Configuration > Bindings`

 ## Develop a NEW binding with the Eclipse IDE